AnnaPhairatt/SDC-Behaviral-Cloning-Project3/README.md

 * Summarize the results with a written report
 * My exploration work includes both Steering and Throttle learning as in a racing mode.
   This is my first prototype to test out the idea.
 I only tried on Track 1.
 The result was not too shabby.
-  At least the car stayed on the track with the variable speed (upto 30 mph) which I trained it to drive!
+  However, some more improvement is needed.
+At least the car stayed on the track with the variable speed (upto 30 mph)
+  which I trained it to drive!

 [//]: # (Image References)